-Just like any other device connected to the internet, the Router too has its own unique IP Address.
-You will find below the steps to Find Router IP Address on Mac.
+If the IP Address of your Router or Modem/Router unit has changed, you can find below the steps to Find Router IP Address on Mac.

-Find Router IP Address On Mac
+Find Router IP Address

-Once you know the IP Address of your Router, you will be able to login to the Router by typing in the Router IP Address in Safari or Chrome browser.
+Once you know the IP Address of Router, you can login to the Router on your Mac by following the steps below.

 1. Open the Safari browser on your Mac > type Router IP Address in the address bar of the browser and hit the Enter key.